Work Experience

 I undertook a broad variety of tasks to support this research group, including assisting with preparing ARC proposals, coordinating group events such as seminars and visitors, maintaining strong an collaborative client relationships, and managing the Group’s online profile, including the website and social media accounts.

-• Responsible and meticulous: I proofread the Group’s ARC applications to ensure that the content was clear and comprehensible, there were no spelling or grammatical errors, the formatting was consistent, and the references correct.
+I proofread the Group’s ARC applications to ensure that the content was clear and comprehensible, there were no spelling or grammatical errors, the formatting was consistent, and the references correct.

-• Customer service oriented: I go the extra mile in supporting academics, as I know the frustrations of hitting administrative hurdles in research.
+I go the extra mile in supporting academics, as I know the frustrations of hitting administrative hurdles in research.

-• Quick learner: learnt how to use Drupal (the content management software used to build UNSW websites) and code in HTML and CSS to update the Flow Noise Group website, including creating new pages for the website.
+Learnt how to use Drupal (the content management software used to build UNSW websites) and code in HTML and CSS to update the Flow Noise Group website, including creating new pages for the website.

-• Event management: organised seminars and workshops for the research group, including a research seminar by a Women in Engineering academic visitor that was well-received and streamed nationwide thanks to a collaboration with the Australian Acoustical Society.
+Organised seminars and workshops for the research group, including a research seminar by a Women in Engineering academic visitor that was well-received and streamed nationwide thanks to a collaboration with the Australian Acoustical Society.

 Finance and Teaching Allocation Officer, School of Mechanical and Manufacturing Engineering